Preparing for Telephone and Online Interviews

 Find out beforehand if you are to call the employer or if they are going to call you.
 It sounds obvious, but you’ll be glad you checked.

-If you are calling the company, always think about how you start the call, lines such as 'Hi, My name is...
+If you are calling the company, always think about how you start the call, and use lines such as 'Hi, My name is...
 I had a missed call from... earlier on today/yesterday etc. Is it possible to speak to them now?' in order to sound professional and give a great first impression.

-1. Understand Why You’re Being Asked To Do A Telephone Interview
+1. Understand Why You’re Being Asked to do a Telephone Interview

 Telephone interviews are a really useful stage for many graduate employers.
-This will be more informal than a face to face interview and as such the employer is looking to get a rounded sense of who you are, what experience you have and what you can offer them.
+They will be more informal than a face to face interview and as such the employer is looking to get a rounded sense of who you are, what experience you have, and what you can offer them.
 You should focus on conveying your enthusiasm and interest in the role and in their company.
 If you aren’t applying for a role where phone skills are key, then it’s unlikely you will be heavily penalized for sounding nervous or not having a polished phone voice!
 It’s perfectly normal to be nervous and this is something your interviewer will be expecting.
 Try to remember your interviewer is there to do their job, not to judge you personally.

 2. Take Advantage Of The Situation

-In a face to face interview you won’t have the company website at hand and it wouldn’t be professional to have a bullet point list of your most relevant skills and experience in front of you.
+In a face to face interview, you won’t have the company website at hand and it wouldn’t be professional to have a bullet point list of your most relevant skills and experience in front of you.
 But this isn’t a face to face interview.
-It makes perfect sense to make some bullet point notes (avoid directly reading paragraphs from your CV, it will be obvious and dull) and if they have specifically asked you to prepare answers to some questions that is even better.
+It makes perfect sense to make some bullet point notes (avoid directly reading paragraphs from your CV, it will be obvious and dull) and if they have specifically asked you to prepare answers to some questions that are even better.
 Keep your answers short, relevant and effective.
 Practice giving answers and record yourself if you can so you can identify where you might need to slow down.